Study: African Elephants Address Each Other With Name-Like Calls

 “The use of arbitrary vocal labels indicates that elephants may be capable of abstract thought.”

-In their study, the researchers used machine-learning methods to analyze recordings of 469 calls (rumbles) made by wild African female-offspring groups in the Amboseli National Park and Samburu and Buffalo Springs National Reserves in Kenya between 1986 and 2022.
+In their study, the researchers used machine-learning methods to analyze recordings of 469 calls (rumbles) made by wild female-offspring groups in the Amboseli National Park and Samburu and Buffalo Springs National Reserves in Kenya between 1986 and 2022.

 The machine-learning model correctly identified the recipients of 27.5% of these calls, which they note is a higher percentage than the model detected when being fed a control audio.